D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Specialization:
 - Description: The model only accounts for two dimensions
 - Examples:
+A hydraulic calculation considers the fluid velocity field in a cross-section but does not consider the axial direction.
+A heat transfer model considers the radial and axial heat transfer but assumes complete angular symmetry.
 - Definition set: Model
 ## ThreeDModelling <!-- NOUN -->
 - Display name: 3D modelling